NickyS1mpe/stripe_demo/README.md

 # stripe_demo

-The code of frontend and backend are in different branched.
+The frontend and backend code are in two different branches.